 Tips to boost performance of OpenGL based Application

-OpenGL is a software interface to graphics hardware used for rendering of 2D and 3D vector graphics.
+OpenGL is a software interface of graphics hardware used for rendering of 2D and 3D vector graphics.
 It is just a specification provided to graphics-hardware vendors.
 This specification tells only about expected output and it is choice of hardware-vendor itself, how they implement it.
 We the programmers, directly use the software interface (i.e. a set of commands in OpenGL) into our application for the rendering of 2D and 3D graphics.

 Let’s Make It Simple: